virtanen-ville/spring-kotlin-backend/README.md

 # spring-kotlin-backend
-Backend server with Spring and kotlin
+Backend server with Spring and Kotlin

-## A simple backend server with Spring Boot, Kotlin and PostegreSQL.
+## A simple backend server with Spring Boot, Kotlin and PostgreSQL.
 This is still very much a work in progress.
 The goal is to learn Spring and Kotlin development for backend.

 Main objective is to have a basic CRUD functionality working witk PostgreSQL database.